 The youth firearms deer season* will be conducted statewide from Thursday, Oct.
-15, through Sunday, Oct.
-18. Participant numbers are not limited and there is no special permit so parents should purchase or obtain a regular youth deer hunting license for the youth who will be hunting.
+21, through Sunday, Oct.
+24. Participant numbers are not limited and there is no special permit so parents should purchase or obtain a regular deer hunting license for the youth who will be hunting.

 - Youth ages 10 to 17 may participate.
 Youth ages 10 to 13 must be accompanied by an adult parent/guardian/mentor 18 or older.
 The adult does not need to be licensed.